LAIX Inc. (LAIX) Analysis & Opinions from Experts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -6.32% loss in the last 1 month and extending the period to 3 months gives it a 76.22%, and is -26.32% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.44% over the week and 13.63% over the month.
+The stock witnessed a -4.18% loss in the last 1 month and extending the period to 3 months gives it a 61.54%, and is 5.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 16.24% over the week and 14.27% over the month.

 LAIX Inc. (LAIX) has around 3214 employees, a market worth around $117.10M and $148.00M in sales.
 Profit margin for the company is -58.40%.
 Distance from 52-week low is 85.29% and -78.37% from its 52-week high.
 The company has generated returns on investments over the last 12 months (180.70%).